Going through a foreclosure can devastate your credit score, but it doesn't mean you have to wait years to buy another home.

 According to credit scoring firm FICO, consumers could see their scores plummet by as many as 160 points following a foreclosure.
 It can take years for a prospective borrower's credit profile to recover fully.

 In most cases, there is a required waiting period.

-For VA buyers, the good news is the VA loan's more flexible credit requirements allow qualified veterans to bounce back significantly faster after a foreclosure than buyers seeking conventional financing.
+For VA buyers, the good news is the VA loan's more flexible credit requirements allow qualified Veterans to bounce back significantly faster after a foreclosure than buyers seeking conventional financing.

 Rather than go through the time and money it takes to formally foreclose, some lenders may offer alternatives to foreclosure, such as deed-in-lieu of foreclosure or a short sale.

 A deed-in-lieu of foreclosure occurs when homeowners are allowed to deed the property back to the lender rather than endure full foreclosure proceedings.
-With a short sale, a lender is allowing you to sell the home for less than you owe.
+With a short sale, a lender allows you to sell the home for less than you owe.
 These are still negative credit events that can seriously hurt your credit profile.

 And each of these can carry its own required waiting period, which you might also hear called a "seasoning period."
 Basically, it means you'll need to wait a certain number of months or years before being able to obtain another home loan.